Chief minister (India): Current list

-Deputy Chief Minister
+Deputy chief minister

+The deputy chief minister is a member of the state government and usually the second highest ranking executive officer of their state's council of ministers.
+While not a constitutional office, it seldom carries any specific powers.
+In the parliamentary system of government, the chief minister is treated as the "first among equals" in the cabinet; the position of deputy chief minister is used to bring political stability and strength within a coalition government.
+The position of deputy chief minister is not explicitly defined or mentioned in the Constitution of India.
+However, the Supreme Court of India has stated that the appointment of deputy chief ministers is not unconstitutional.
+The court has clarified that a deputy chief minister, for all practical purposes, remains a minister in the council of ministers headed by the chief minister and does not draw a higher salary or perks compared to other ministers.

 Various states throughout the history have appointed deputy chief ministers.
 Despite being not mentioned in the constitution or law, the deputy-chief minister office is often used to pacify factions within the party or coalition.
 It is similar to the rarely used deputy-prime minister post in the central government of India.
 During the absence of the chief minister, the deputy-chief minister may chair cabinet meetings and lead the assembly majority.
 Various deputy chief ministers have also taken the oath of secrecy in line with the one that chief minister takes.
 This oath has also sparked controversies.

+Currently, only 17 states and 1 union territory (out of 28 states and 3 union territories) have deputy chief ministers.
+Out of these, Bihar, Chhattisgarh, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Nagaland, Odisha, Rajasthan and Uttar Pradesh have two deputy chief ministers each.
+No other state and union territory has more than one deputy chief minister in office.